ethernal/react-boilerplate/README.md

 - Webpack,
 - Web Dev Server.
 - SASS in webpack.
+- HMR.
+- React Testing Library.

 # What should work

-- HMR for React should work.
 - Emotion.
+- Sass in TS(X).

 # WIP

 - webpack - it can be optimized or improved.
-- React Testing Library.
 - Cypress.
-- Sass in TS(X).
-- Git hooks?
+- Git hooks examples?
 - suggestions?

 # TODO